couchbase-starter-kit/cbsh-rag-workshop/Readme.md

 cb-env cluster $cluster_name
 ```

+> [!NOTE]
-Replace:
+> Replace:
-- `your-password` with the password you will create (yes we are setting up the connection before creating the user, an it must contain an uppercase letter, lowercase letter, number and special character, and minimum 8 chars long.)
+- `your-password` with the password you will create (yes we are setting up the connection before creating the user, and it must contain an uppercase letter, lowercase letter, number and special character, and minimum 8 chars long.)

 ### Step 2.4: Create the User